South Tyneside Street Angels

 A good listener, caring heart and non – judgemental.
 Each member will bring their own life skills to each group.
 During the night you will meet a range of people, young / old, homeless, local police and door staff.

 What training will I get?

 All volunteers receive training in First Aid, Conflict Management and Drug Awareness.
 The First Aid has been specially designed to meet the needs of Street Angels and take place over one full day.
 The other training is done during the evening and the 3 sessions take 2.5 to 3 hours each.
 Refresher courses are held either every six months or annually.

 Warm waterproof clothing and flat comfortable foot wear.
 In the winter thermals might be a good idea as you will be standing around in the cold a long time.
 Bring a mobile phone.
 All Street Angels wear a High Viz jacket while out.

 A Typical Night

-Meeting just before 10pm at Church Hall, the first thing – get the kettle on and catch up on a few things.
+Meeting just before 10pm at Camera Control, the first thing – get the kettle on and catch up on a few things.
 Then we get the backpack prepared, flip flops, space blankets, water and chocolate, making sure first aid kit is stocked up.
 We have a debrief before going out – any concerns from police / council.
 About 10:30pm – get ready to go, make sure wrapped up.
 The group leader signs in via pub – watch radio and we head down to Town Centre.

 Glass Bottles / Glasses